pgaljan/pgaljan.github.io/_posts/2025-5-1-Mockup-as-Code-with-SaltUML.md

 If you're working in any kind of development or planning role for a complex system, you are aware that diagram as code brings huge benefits to the architect and product owner roles.
 Expressing system documentation as code allows for quick iteration, clearer collaboration, better version control and automation, all of which are critical when dealing with dynamic systems at scale.

 While many people are familiar with UML renderers for things like system and sequence diagrams, I recently discovered PlantUML's Salt subproject, and it has complete changed my approach to developing rough mockups.
-With Salt, I can use simple markup language to create functionally accurate interface mockups.
+With Salt, you can use simple markup language to collaborate on functionally accurate interface mockups, versioning it as you would any other code.

 Consider the following screenshot of the AWS EC2 dashboard.